Steven Hoffenberg

 Steven Jude Hoffenberg (January 12, 1945 – August 2022) was an American businessman and fraudster.
 He was the founder, CEO, president, and chairman of Towers Financial Corporation, a debt collection agency, which was later discovered to be a Ponzi scheme.
-In 1993, he rescued the New York Post from bankruptcy, and briefly owned the paper.
+In 1993, he rescued the New York Post from bankruptcy, and briefly managed the paper while its affairs were in bankruptcy court.
 Towers Financial collapsed in 1993, and in 1995 Hoffenberg pleaded guilty to bilking investors out of $475 million.
 He was sentenced to 20 years in prison (serving 18 years), plus a $1 million fine and $463 million in restitution.
 The U.S. SEC considered his financial crimes to be "one of the largest Ponzi schemes in history".

 Early life

 Hoffenberg was born in Brooklyn, New York to a Jewish family on January 12, 1945, along with a twin brother, Martin.

-In 1971 Hoffenberg pleaded guilty to attempted second-degree larceny for trying a steal a diamond in New York.
+In 1971, Hoffenberg pleaded guilty to attempted second-degree larceny for trying to steal a diamond in New York.
 Despite later denying reports that he had indicated his involvement, he later admitted in a civil trial that he was once "involved in a theft".

 Career

 Towers financial corporation

 In the early 1970s, Hoffenberg founded Towers Financial Corporation, a New York City debt collection agency that was supposed to buy debts that people owed to hospitals, banks, and phone companies.
 He was its chief executive officer, president, and chairman.
 It was later discovered to be a Ponzi scheme.
-In February the Securities and Exchange Commission began a civil action against him and others, and in March 1993 Towers Financial filed for bankruptcy.
-In April 1995 Hoffenberg pleaded guilty to bilking investors out of $475 million.
+In February 1993, the Securities and Exchange Commission began a civil action against him and others, and in March 1993 Towers Financial filed for bankruptcy.
+In April 1995, Hoffenberg pleaded guilty to bilking investors out of $475 million.
 The SEC considered his financial crimes as "one of the largest Ponzi schemes in history" at the time.

 New York Post

-Hoffenberg owned the New York Post from January to March 1993.
-The implosion of the Towers Ponzi scheme ended his tenure, which had seen mass layoffs, a mass walkout on the part of the paper's staff, and missed issues.
+Hoffenberg was the bankrutpcy court-appointed manager of the New York Post from January to March 1993.
+The implosion of the Towers Ponzi scheme ended his tenure, which had seen layoffs and a revolt by the paper's staff when he brought in developer Abraham Hirschfeld as co-manager.
+He never actually owned the paper.